RRobertson2/Creating-Domain-Users/README.md

 # Creating-Domain-Users

 ### Objective
-To practice real-world skills in user management within Active Directory.
-This includes creating Organizational Units (OUs), structuring security groups, and safely adding user accounts with appropriate permissions and best practices.
+To practice real-world user management within an Active Directory Domain Services (AD DS) environment.
+This includes adding users, managing permissions, and organizing accounts using best practices.
+The project focuses on the following goals:
+- Add and configure domain users in a secure and structured way.
+- Organize default and custom security groups for clarity and manageability.
+- Follow best practices for admin account usage and user permission levels.
+- Prepare the Active Directory environment for applying Group Policy Objects (GPOs).
+- Practice Organizational Unit (OU) Structuring:
+- Create a logical and scalable hierarchy of OUs to manage users by department, location, or role.
+- Simulate a real enterprise structure with nested OUs.

 ### Skills Learned
 - User provisioning in Active Directory